Counting Colored Trees

 \section{Future Work}

 This paper illustrates the richness of combinatorial results related to colored plane trees.
-Among the infinitude of possible rules, we have only scratched the surface.
 We have classified all coloring rules using at most three colors, and we have several results that apply to certain rules with more colors.
 A bulk of natural further questions are worth considering.

 An obvious next step would be to carry out an exhaustive analysis of the coloring rules with four colors, akin to Appendix~\ref{app:3by3}.
 Preliminary computation indicates that there are $2037$ tree coloring equivalence classes of $4\times 4$ matrices and $2079$ strong tree coloring equivalence classes.
 The same computation yields that the excess $42$ strong tree coloring equivalence classes are found within $39$ of the tree coloring equivalence classes; there are three such classes that include three different matrices, no two of which are strongly tree coloring equivalent.
 Several of the $39$ tree coloring equivalence classes covering multiple strong classes come from combining Entry~15 or Entry~29 from Appendix~\ref{app:3by3} with results from Section~\ref{sec:new_from_old}, and one corresponds to Family~4 from Section~\ref{sec:special}.